Ali France: Personal life

 France and her ex-husband Clive had two sons.
 The two separated in 2017 and divorce was finalised in 2019.
 Clive was plagued by health issues for almost a decade and died of cancer in 2023.

 In 2011, France and her younger son were at a shopping centre when an elderly man lost control of his car and ran into them.
-While she pushed her son, who was at the time in his pram out of the way, she was seriously injured and as a result had her leg amputated.
+While she pushed her son, who was in his pram at the time, out of the way, she was seriously injured and as a result had her leg amputated.

 In 2024, her eldest son died of leukaemia.
 France faced some criticism on social media for talking about her grief and loss during the election campaign.
 She responded by saying, "Politics is personal, actually ... my whole life is the reason I got into politics.
 I will never stop talking about him and I don't care whether it causes people to feel discomfort."